 The requirement of a Certificate of Occupancy now extends to Class 1 buildings (houses) under the PDI Act.
 This is a key change under the new system which owners, councils, certifiers and builders need to be aware of.

-For developments approved after 1 July 2020 under the PDI Act, the Certificate of Occupancy will be issued via PlanSA, from 8 October 2020.
+For buildings that require a Certificate of Occupancy under the PDI Act, this Certificate will be issued via PlanSA.
 Use of the form (linked below) should only be used if the PlanSA portal is unavailable.

 About Certificates of Occupancy